Lei-Ding07/lei-ding07.github.io/_pages/about.md

 ### Debiasing with Sufficient Projection: A General Theoretical Framework for Vector Representations (NAACL 2024)
 - We propose a novel framework to reduce bias by transforming vector representations to an unbiased subspace using sufficient projection.

 ### Gaussian differential privacy on Riemannian manifolds (NeurIPS 2023)
 - We develop an advanced approach for extending Gaussian Differential Privacy (GDP) to general Riemannian manifolds.

 ### Local Differential Privacy for Population Quantile Estimation (ICML 2023)
 - Developed a novel approach for estimating population quantiles with Local Differential Privacy.
-- Accepted at ICML 2023.

 ### Quantile Fairness Regression with Conformalized Prediction Intervals (NeurIPS 2022)
 - Presented a pioneering study on quantile fairness regression at NeurIPS 2022.
-- Proposed a novel conformed prediction interval to assess fairness algorithm uncertainty and provide 'fair' prediction intervals.
+- Proposed a novel conformalzied prediction interval to assess fairness algorithm uncertainty and provide fair prediction intervals.

 ### Reducing Gender Bias in GloVe Word Embeddings Using Causal Inference (AAAI 2022)
-- Led a team in reducing gender bias in GloVe word embeddings while retaining semantics information.
+- We propose a method for gender bias in GloVe word embeddings while retaining semantics information.
-- Successfully presented the findings at AAAI 2022 conference.

 ### AI-driven Combat Against Bias in Job Recruitment (Canada-UK AI Initiative)
 - Led an international project to identify and mitigate gender and ethnic bias in the job market using AI.